hochdreih/ngx-socket-io-3/README.md

 You should keep a reference to the Observable subscription and unsubscribe when you're done with it.
 This prevents memory leaks as the event listener attached will be removed (using ```socket.removeListener```) ONLY and when/if you unsubscribe.

-If you have multiple subscriptions to an Observable only the last unsubscription will remove the listener.
+If, you have multiple subscriptions to an Observable only the last unsubscription will remove the listener.

 ## Know Issue